-- No one who sees a disaster is untouched by it. - Disaster stress and grief reactions are normal responses to an abnormal situation. - Many emotional reactions of disaster survivors stem from new and/or existing problems of everyday living brought about or exacerbated by the disaster. - Following a disaster, most people do not see the need for and will not seek mental health services. - Survivors may reject disaster assistance of all types. - Disaster mental health assistance is often more practical than psychological in nature. - Disaster mental health services must be uniquely tailored to the communities they serve. - Mental health workers need to set aside traditional methods, avoid the use of mental health labels, and use an active outreach approach to intervene successfully after a disaster. - Survivors respond to active, genuine interest and concern. - Interventions must be appropriate to the phase of the disaster. - Social support systems are crucial to recovery. - Self-care for responders is essential.
+- No one who sees a disaster is untouched by it. - Disaster stress and grief reactions are normal responses to an abnormal situation. - Many emotional reactions of disaster survivors stem from new and/or existing problems of everyday living brought about or exacerbated by the disaster. - Following a disaster, many individuals do not recognize the need for mental-health assistance. - Survivors may reject disaster assistance of all types. - Disaster mental health assistance is often more practical than psychological in nature. - Disaster mental health assistance is a practical intervention targeting acute stress reactions and immediate needs. - Mental health workers need to set aside traditional methods, avoid the use of mental health labels, and use an active outreach approach to intervene successfully after a disaster. - Survivors respond to active, genuine interest and concern. - Interventions must be appropriate to the phase of the disaster. - Social support systems are crucial to recovery. - Self-care for responders is essential.